1. Home

 Get a quote

-Yes, travel insurance companies will still cover you if you're pregnant.
-It shouldn't be any harder to find cover than if you weren't pregnant.
-It also shouldn't affect the price you pay for travel insurance.
-Single-trip travel insurance starts from £2.80*.
-Multi-trip is usually slightly more expensive, starting from £10.85*.
+Yes, it does!
+Generally, it's no harder to find cover than if you weren't pregnant.
+It also shouldn't affect the price you pay for travel insurance since it's not usually considered a pre-existing condition.

 Do I need specialist pregnancy travel insurance?